bishnu123-rgb/Higgs-Boson/README.md

 Git & GitHub

 Notes on Generalisation
 While ensemble models achieved near-perfect scores, further validation using:

 Cross-validation

-Independent test sets would be required in real experimental deployments to fully confirm generalisation performance.
+Independent test sets

+would be required in real experimental deployments to fully confirm generalisation performance.

 Author
 Bishnu Parajuli
 Final Year AI Coursework Project

 License

-This project is for academic and educational purposes only.
+This project is intended for academic and educational purposes only.